 The Online Savings Account (OSA) Index is intended to provide a representative yield that’s available from today’s online savings accounts.
 The Index is the average yield of ten mature online savings accounts from well-established online banks.
 The savings accounts must have at least two years of history with yields that have remained competitive.
 Promotional accounts are excluded from the Index so that consumers can learn what rates are reasonable to expect from online savings accounts.
 Changes in the OSA Index over the last two years are tracked and compared to the federal funds target rate.

-The average online savings account yield had a tiny monthly decline in June, falling by only one half of a basis point.
-This continues the 2021 trend of only small monthly reductions in the average.
-The average was 0.451% on July 1, 2021.
+In July, the average online savings account yield had its largest monthly gain since the start of the OSA Index in 2017.
+The average increased 32.0 basis points, from 1.041% on July 1, 2022 to 1.361% on August 1, 2022.
 This average is based on the OSA Index which is the average yield of ten mature online savings accounts from well-established online banks.

 A savings account is defined by Regulation D of the Federal Reserve Board guidelines as a bank deposit for which there is no expiration date, nor a specific date on which it becomes payable to the depositor.
 Savings accounts are not considered “transactional” because the number of monthly withdrawals account holders are allowed to make is restricted — currently up to 6 withdrawals per month.
 Financial institutions pay varying degrees of interest in exchange for your deposits.
 Online savings accounts usually offer some of the highest interest rates on the market.